History of international law: The postwar era

 After World War II, as after the First World War and the Thirty Years' War, there was a strong desire to never again endure the horrors of war endured by the civilian populations.
 The League of Nations was re-attempted through another treaty organization, the United Nations.

-The postwar era has been a highly successful one for international law.
+The postwar era has significantly impacted international law.
 International cooperation has become far more commonplace, though of course not universal.
-Importantly, nearly two hundred nations are now members of the United Nations, and have voluntarily bound themselves to its charter.
-Even the most powerful nations have recognized the need for international cooperation and supports, and have routinely sought international agreement and consent before engaging in acts of war.
+Importantly, nearly two hundred nations are current members of the United Nations, and have voluntarily bound themselves to its charter.
+First world nations have recognized the need for international cooperation and support, and have routinely sought international agreement and consent before engaging in acts of war.

 International law is, of course, only partly about the conduct of war.
 Most rules are civil, concerning the delivery of mail, trade, shipping, air travel, and the like.
 Most rules are obeyed routinely by most countries, because the rules make life easier for all concerned.
 The rules are rarely disputed.
 But some international law is extremely political and hotly debated.
 This includes not just the laws of warfare but also such matters as fishing rights.